1.6 A Brief History of Physically Based Rendering

-At this point, we’ll end our summary of the key steps in the research progress of physically based rendering; much more has been done.
-The “Further Reading” sections in all of the subsequent chapters of this book cover this work in detail.
+We end our summary of the key steps in the research progress of physically based rendering at this point, though much more has been done.
+The “Further Reading” sections in all the subsequent chapters of this book cover this work in detail.

 Many practitioners at this time also believed that physically based approaches were undesirable for production: one of the great things about computer graphics is that one can cheat reality with impunity to achieve a desired artistic effect.
-For example, lighting designers on regular movies often struggle to place light sources so that they aren’t visible to the camera or spend a lot of effort placing a light to illuminate an actor without shining too much light on the background.
-Computer graphics offers the opportunity to, for example, implement a light source model that shines twice as much light on a character as on a background object, in a fairly straightforward manner.
+For example, lighting designers on regular movies often struggle to place light sources so that they are not visible to the camera or spend considerable effort placing a light to illuminate an actor without shining too much light on the background.
+Computer graphics offers the opportunity to, for example, implement a light source model that shines twice as much light on a character as on a background object.
 For many years, this capability seemed much more useful than physical accuracy.

 Visual effects practitioners who had the specific need to match rendered imagery to filmed real-world environments pioneered capturing real-world lighting and shading effects and were early adopters of physically based approaches in the late 1990s and early 2000s.
 (See Snow (2010) for a history of ILM’s early work in this area, for example.)

-After Bunny, another watershed moment came in 2001, when Marcos Fajardo came to the SIGGRAPH with an early version of his Arnold renderer.
+After Bunny, another watershed moment came in 2001, when Marcos Fajardo came to the SIGGRAPH conference with an early version of his Arnold renderer.
 He showed images in the Monte Carlo image synthesis course that not only had complex geometry, textures, and global illumination but also were rendered in tens of minutes.
-While these scenes weren’t of the complexity of those used in film production at the time, his results showed many the creative opportunities from global illumination in complex scenes.
+While these scenes were not of the complexity of those used in film production at the time, his results showed many the creative opportunities from the combination of global illumination and complex scenes.

 Fajardo brought Arnold to Sony Pictures Imageworks, where work started to transform it to a production-capable physically based rendering system.
-Work on efficient motion blur, programmable shading, support for massively complex scenes and deferred loading of scene geometry, and support for texture caching, where only a small subset of the texture in the scene is kept in memory, were all important areas to be addressed.
-Arnold was first used on the movie Monster House and is now generally available as a product.
+Many issues had to be addressed, including efficient motion blur, programmable shading, support for massively complex scenes, and deferred loading of scene geometry and textures.
+Arnold was first used on the movie Monster House and is now available as a commercial product.

-In the mid-2000s, Pixar’s RenderMan renderer started to support hybrid rasterization and ray-tracing algorithms and included a number of innovative algorithms for computing global illumination solutions in complex scenes.
+In the early 2000s, Pixar’s RenderMan renderer started to support hybrid rasterization and ray-tracing algorithms and included a number of innovative algorithms for computing global illumination solutions in complex scenes.
 RenderMan was recently rewritten to be a physically based ray tracer, following the general system architecture of pbrt (Christensen 2015).

 One of the main reasons that physically based Monte Carlo approaches to rendering have been successful in production is that they end up improving the productivity of artists.
-Some of the important factors have been:
+These have been some of the important factors:

 - The quality of shadows computed with ray tracing is much better than it is with rasterization.
 Eliminating the need to tweak shadow map resolutions, biases, and other parameters has eliminated an unpleasant task of lighting artists.
 Further, physically based methods bring with them bounce lighting and other soft-lighting effects from the method itself, rather than as an artistically tuned manual process.

-As of this writing, physically based rendering is used widely for producing computer-generated imagery for movies; Figures 1.22 and 1.23 show images from two recent movies that used physically based approaches.
+As of this writing, physically based rendering is used widely for producing computer-generated imagery for movies; Figures 1.21 and 1.22 show images from two recent movies that used physically based approaches.